567-labs/cloud-cursor-agent/plan.md

 - Main menu component with options:
   - List agents
-  - Launch new agent
   - Exit
 - Use arrow keys for navigation, Enter to select
+- Note: Launch agent functionality is available via CLI commands (`launch --plan`), not through interactive menu

 ### 5. Refactor Main CLI Entry Point

 **File**: `cloud-agent.tsx` (or keep as `cli.tsx` but binary name is `cloud-agent`)

-- Replace current agent execution logic with menu-driven interface
 - Initialize API client with environment variable check
 - Show error if `CURSOR_API_KEY` is missing
-- Render `MainMenu` component as root (unless in quick-launch mode)
+- Render `MainMenu` component as root (unless in quick-launch mode or when subcommands are provided)
 - Handle command-line arguments:
   - **`launch` subcommand**: Launch a single agent
     - `cloud-agent launch --plan plan.md`: Launch single agent from plan file